ankushkushwaha/demo-payback/README.md

 ### Project Information

-- Project shows list of transactions/payments made by user.
-User can filter transactions according to categories.

 - App can be localised for different languages in future.
 At present localizations for English and German languages are added.